 Because of the region’s pristine natural environment, there are plenty of easy and adventurous opportunities for fun on land and water.
 Life is serene; southern relaxation is on tap.

 Many magazine polls frequently rate Hilton Head a top vacation spot in the United States.
 Retirees and second home buyers from northern urban areas also choose Hilton Head for a get-away.

 Residents refer to it as “on island,” while everything else is “off island.”
 Go off island on any trip for more variety of fine dining and adventure.

 For doses of art and history, base yourself in Hilton Head and then venture out to small mainland towns and nearby islands.
 They’re easy to reach within Beaufort County.
 Visits to Bluffton and Port Royal and the city of Beaufort are noteworthy.
 Nearby history of the slave culture is especially relevant to many families.

-Don’t forget to click on the yellow bar above for Hilton Head details about when to go, what it costs, transportation, informative background reading (on history, culture, cuisine, recommended reading, art, music), other valuable websites and maps, and more details.
+Don’t forget to click on the yellow bar above for Hilton Head details about when to go, what it costs, transportation, informative background (on history, culture, cuisine, recommended reading, art, music), other valuable websites and more details.

 African American History and Culture … African American history tours, museums, ruins and events

-Hilton Head Visits for the Best Fall Festivals … Championship golf players and courses
+Hilton Head Visits for the Best Fall Festivals … Seasonal off-peak delights

 Hilton Head is welcoming to visitors year-round.
 The subtropical climate offers sunny days, golfing weather and temperatures for beach walking and biking all year.